silvansuter/BombChickenGame/README.md

 1. Download the application's project directory.
 2. Compile the project using a Java compiler.
 3. Execute main method from the "BombsNChicksMain.java"-file.

-## Features

-- Separated GUI and Game logic entirely.
-- Dynamic random spawning of bombs and chickens.
-Bombs continuously turn redder until they explode.
-The chickens run around.
-- Sound and images, simple animations for the bombs.
-- Main menu, game over and help screens.
-- Score tracking.
-Saving the highscore even after closing the game.
-- Increased difficulty over time by speeding up the spawning rate, the chickens, and the time until bombs explode.

 ## Development